mdaeron/pypl/readme.md

 ## 1 – Hardware
 ### 1.1 – Motherboard
 ### 1.2 – Pyboard

+Note that the maximum total current out of the 3.3V output pins of the pyboard is 250 mA (see [here](https://forum.micropython.org/viewtopic.php?t=9329) for a more complete discussion).

 ### 1.3 – Stepper Motor Controller Board
 ### 1.4 – Temperature Readings